ga4gh/gks-common/schema/gks-common/def/DomainEntity.rst

           - string
           - 0..1
           - A free-text description of the entity.
-       *  - mappings
+       *  - alternativeLabels
-          - :ref:`ConceptMapping`
+          - string
           - 0..m
-          - A list of mappings to concepts in terminologies or code systems.
-Each mapping should include a coding and a relation.
+          - Alternative name(s) for the Entity.
        *  - extensions
           - :ref:`Extension`
           - 0..m